Trinity Research Centre for Contemporary Irish History

 Deputy Director: Dr Anne Dolan

-The Centre for Contemporary Irish History promotes research in recent Irish history.
+The Trinity Research Centre for Contemporary Irish History promotes research in recent Irish history.
 Its postgraduate and post-doctoral researchers manage their discrete projects within a framework which facilitates dialogue and interaction with researchers in their own and in related disciplines inside and outside College, as well as the sharing of research tools.
 The Centre promotes the use of new approaches and technology in historical research.
 It also facilitates interdisciplinary approaches to research, and it has strong links with the Institute for International Integration Studies .
 Finally, through its weekly research seminar series and other events it brings together researchers with people with experience and recollections of historical processes and events under investigation.

 The Centre is located in rooms A6004-7 on the 6 th floor of the Arts Building , where postdoctoral fellows and Ph.D students are provided with study space and shared access to a Resource Room.
 The Centre also shares seminar room A6009.